Liam105-AI/Oxford-AI-Summit_Loan-Application-E2E-Journey/README.md

 *Note: This is a demo system, not deployable code*

-### Future Enhancements
+### Potential Extensions for Real Implementation
-- Supabase database integration for application persistence
+- Database persistence for application data (Supabase)
-- Advanced analytics dashboard
-- Multi-language support
+- Enhanced error handling and monitoring
+- User authentication and authorization
-- Enhanced security features
+- Production-grade security implementation
-- Mobile application version

 ### **Developer**
 Built as part of the Oxford AI Summit Challenge by Liam - showcasing multi-agent system development.